 Paediatric First Aid

-Designed for everyone who works with children this online Paediatric First Aid course is CPD accredited and covers the HSE Paediatric First Aid syllabus.
+For everyone who works with children and babies.
+This online Paediatric First Aid course is CPD accredited and covers the most recent UK Paediatric First Aid syllabus.
 Your CPD accredtied completion certificate will be emailed when an understanding of the content has been demonstrated.

 DURATION | 60 minutes